burstein-lab/famus/README.md

 Activate the environment with `conda activate famus` and install the correct pytorch version for your environment from the pytorch website via pip: https://pytorch.org/get-started/locally/

 ### Downloading pre-trained models

+If you plan on using the pre-trained models, you will need to download them from Zenodo.

 To download model data from Zenodo, run the following command: `bash download_model_data.bash`